rocco/rocco.github.io/_source/events/_posts/2008-01-18-article-on-dev-opera-com.md

 ---
 layout: post
-title: Article on dev.opera.com about Mobile Ajax and the Frost Library
+title: "Article on dev.opera.com about Mobile Ajax and the Frost Library"
 date: 2008-01-18
 banner:
 todo: 1